How much does a music license cost for a business?

 Case 1: Independent café in Manchester, UK

-A 25-seat café with an audible area of 80 m², open 12 hours a day, background music only, no live performances.
-Under the traditional path with PRO repertoire, the PPL PRS Music Licence for a café in this category runs around £515 plus VAT per year.
-A licensed background music subscription adds approximately £300 per year.
-Year-one total: approximately £815 plus VAT.
-With the MCR streaming service playing only its direct-license catalogue, the annual cost is £12.99 × 12, totalling £155.88.
+A retail premises with an audible area of 100 m², background music only, no live performances.
+Under the traditional path with PRO repertoire, PPL PRS publishes a cost example of around £450.99 plus VAT per year for this category.
+On top of that licence, the business still needs a commercial music source, which is a further recurring subscription.
+With the MCR streaming service playing only its proprietary catalogue, the annual cost is £12.99 × 12, totalling £155.88.

 Case 2: Small retail boutique in New York City

 A 1,200 square foot retail boutique, no live music, background playlists during opening hours.
-Under the traditional path with PRO repertoire, ASCAP minimum at $402, BMI at $365, SESAC at $580, plus modest GMR coverage and a licensed background service at approximately $480 per year.
-Year-one total: approximately $1,900 to $2,100.
-With the MCR streaming service playing only its direct-license catalogue, the annual cost is $16.99 × 12, totalling $203.88.
+Under the traditional path with PRO repertoire, the business needs entry-level licenses from ASCAP, BMI and SESAC, plus modest GMR coverage and a licensed background music service on top.
+Year-one total: commonly well above $1,500.
+With the MCR streaming service playing only its proprietary catalogue, the annual cost is $16.99 × 12, totalling $203.88.

 Case 3: Three-location restaurant group in Italy